Last Updated (February 03, 2020)

 HELMET AND APPAREL

-Fireproof drivers’ suit, gloves and shoes are required, Nomex suit is recommended.
-Driver and suit must maintain a clean looking appearance.
-Drivers must have a neck collar that is certified for auto racing.
+Fireproof drivers suit, gloves, and shoes are required, Nomex suit is recommended.
+The driver and suit must maintain a clean looking appearance.
+Drivers must have an approved SFI head & neck restraint.

 BELTS AND HARNESS

-All cars must be equipped with a quick release type, 5 point harness that must be dated within 3 years of the current race season with a minimum 3” lap belt and shoulder harness of 3”, properly affixed to the floor, roll cage or chassis with grade 8 bolts, no less than ½” in diameter.
-No riveting or tying of belts.
-A Head restraint device is strongly recommended but will be mandatory for the 2020 season.
+All cars must be equipped with a quick-release type, 5 point harness that must be dated within 5 years of the current race season with a minimum 3” lap belt and shoulder harness of 3”, properly affixed to the floor, roll cage or chassis with grade 8 bolts, no less than ½” in diameter.
+No riveting or tying of belts

 Gearshift, pedals and stock steering shaft must remain.
 Roof insulation, floor covering, and seats must be removed.
 Cars are permitted a removable steering wheel to allow entry and exit to the seat.